Inflectra/rapise-documentation/docs/RVL/Loops.md

 # Loops

-*Loops* serve several needs in RVL:
+*Loops* serve several purposes in RVL:

 1. Iterate through [Maps](Maps.md) to make data-driven testing easier.
-2. Allows you to repeat a set of actions for a given number of iterations.
+2. Repeat a set of actions for a specified number of iterations.
-3. Lets you repeat a loop body while some [Condition](Conditions.md) is satisfied.
+3. Repeat a loop body while a [Condition](Conditions.md) is satisfied.

 ### Loop Map

-A [Map](Maps.md) allows both reading script data from the table defined in the same script or from external data source such as spreadsheet, file or database.
-Once a Map is defined, the loop is the simplest way of traversing it.
+A [Map](Maps.md) allows you to read script data from a table defined in the same script or from an external data source, such as a spreadsheet, file, or database.
+Once a Map is defined, a loop is the simplest way to traverse it.

 | Flow | Type  | Object    | Action | ParamName | ParamType | ParamValue |
 | ---- | ----- | --------- | ------ | --------- | --------- | ---------- |